cornell-ece2300/ece2300-docs/docs/ece2300-lab4ef-proc.md

 single-cycle FPGA prototype in Lab 4D.
 In Lab 4E, we will first implement a two-function calculator assembly program before extending this program to support subtraction.
-We will then implement an accumulate assembly program an quantify the area and performance of this kernel running on your single-cycle processor.
+We will then implement an accumulate assembly program and quantify the area and performance of this kernel running on your single-cycle processor.
 Finally, we will quantitatively compare the area and performance of this software implementation to a specialized accumulate accelerator.